ShirsenduP/Local-reputation-local-selection-and-the-leading-eight-norms/README.md

     ```

 ## Results
 Here is an example set of results (returned as a pandas Series) that would be returned if `fullSeries=False` in the `runSimulation` method.
+If `fullSeries=True`, then most of the variables described below will exist in a pandas DataFrame instead as a time series.

     ```python
     Main Prop.
 0.993333     # Proportion of the main strategy